What is speech language pathology?

-What is a speech-language pathologist, or SLP?
+What is speech-language pathology, or SLP?

 Speech-language pathologists (SLP's) assess and treat persons with communication disorders involving speech, language, and/or hearing.
 They work in a variety of settings, including hospitals, schools, rehabilitation centers, community clinics, and private practice.